Emotional Support Animal Doctor Prescription Guide

 What Can I Do If My ESA Letter is Not Accepted?

-Since there are a number of people trying to use family pets to get special privileges, airlines and building owners are becoming more suspicious of the ESA letters.
-This is why it is vitally important that you follow the rules to obtaining this important letter.
+Since there are a number of people trying to get special privileges for their family pets, building owners are becoming increasingly suspicious of ESA letters.
+This is why it is vital that you follow the rules for obtaining this important letter.

-If you have a documented need for an ESA and your ESA is denied access to “no pets” policy buildings or the airline there are actions you can take.
+If you have a documented need for an ESA and your ESA is denied access to “no pets” policy buildings there are actions you can take.